-(2) In addition to the powers, duties and functions conferred or imposed by the other provisions of this Act, the provincial electoral officer shall have such other powers, duties and functions as may be prescribed.
+(2) In addition to the powers, duties and functions conferred or imposed by the other provisions of this Act, the provincial electoral officer shall have such other powers, duties

 Powers, duties and functions of district electoral officers

 9. (1) Subject to the control of the provincial electoral officer, the district electoral officer shall have such powers as may be delegated to him or her by the Chief Director under section 21(4) of the Commission Act in respect of the administration, organization, supervision and conduct of the election in the electoral district in respect of which he or she has been appointed.